In this article, you’re going to learn exactly how to use BiQ’s Keyword Intelligence to beat your competitors in the game of SEO.

 But, that’s in the past.
 SEO has come a long way since then.

-With the Keyword Intelligence module, you can see the intent of each semantically related keyword that is generated from your seed keyword.
+With the Keyword Intelligence, you can see the intent of each semantically related keyword that is generated from your seed keyword.
 Take a look at the highlighted column in the screenshot below.

 Using long-tail keywords will instantly filter out the right kind of audience you are targeting, thus resulting in a higher conversion rate and lower bounce rate.